thaumazein/hcp-education-assignment/terraform-getting-started.md

 ## Next steps

-Now that you have provisioned a Docker container using Terraform, you are ready to [explore](https://learn.hashicorp.com/terraform) managing all kinds of cloud resources using infrastructure as code.
+Now that you have provisioned a Docker container using Terraform, you are ready to [explore](https://learn.hashicorp.com/terraform) managing all kinds of infrastructure as code.